theshamuel/copytogoodplayer/README.md

 # copytogoodplayer
-This is shell script for multiply copying video files to Good Player via HTTP
+This is shell script for multiple copying video files to Good Player via HTTP

 ## Parameters
 s - IP address of your device